NaderNemati/ecg-multilabel-classifier/README.md

 Note!
 There are attributes to be considered *before* running the script.
 Check the notebook [Introduction to data handling](/notebooks/1_introduction_data_handling.ipynb) for further instructions.

-2) To train a model, you'll need to use either a yaml file or a directory as an argument and use one of the following commands
+2) In order to initiate model training, you have the option to provide either a yaml file or a directory as an argument, followed by the execution of one of the subsequent commands.

 ```
 python train_model.py train_smoke.yaml